 In the state of Georgia, there as some landlords and management companies that do not allow sublease agreements to be used on their property, so it is important to make sure that it is something that can be done for the specific unit.
 The landlord may want the terms of the arrangement in writing so that they can approve the new tenant.
 Some landlords may also request an additional security deposit form the new tenant in case there are any damages to the property.

-How to Write a Sublease Agreement in Georgia
+Writing a Sublease Agreement in Georgia

 In any sublease agreement, there are going to be certain sections that need to be included in the document.
 When writing one of these agreements, make sure to include: